SciCatProject/scicatlive/services/landingpage/README.md

 With `DEV=true`, please use `npm start -- --host 0.0.0.0`.
 This is to allow traffic from any IP to the `landingpage` component and it is necessary since the component runs in the docker network.

+`--profile 'search'` instructs docker compose to create this additional service.